Stansted airport group makes more money from car parks and shops than it does from aircraft fees.

 It set out to destroy newspapers.
 “We will wait every local paper out and let them continuously bleed until we are the last ones standing,” said founder Alex Mather in 2017.
 Then, in 2022, it became one.
 The New York Times acquired it, promising unparalleled reach and greater user retention.

 TikTok is more than a video platform – it’s a place for discovery.
-An Adobe report suggests that 40% of consumers use it as a search engine: looking for new recipes, fashion advice, workout routines and much more.
-For brands, TikTok is becoming a vital battleground for promoting their products.
+An Adobe report suggests that 40% of Gen Z consumers use it as a search engine: looking for new recipes, fashion advice, workout routines and much more.
+In other words, TikTok is fast becoming a vital battleground for brand promotion.

 A recent Stanford study shows that half of Tinder users aren’t interested in meeting offline, and nearly two-thirds are already married or in a relationship.
 It turns out that social connectedness and entertainment are key motivations to start swiping.